 1. Your company will now have the words ‘Pty (Ltd)‘ at the end of its name instead of ‘CC’.

-2. Your CC registration number will stay the same and the current members will become the Company Directors.
+2. The current members will become the Company Directors.
 Each Director will have an amount of shares in the company.

 3. You will receive Company Documents in accordance with the latest Companies Act of 2008 as per below: